victortolbert/buddies/vue/README.md

-# @victortolbert/catopia-vue
+# @victortolbert/buddies/vue

 ## Features

-- [] Hand-coded HTML and CSS
+- [ ] Hand-coded HTML and CSS
-- [] Search for plants by name through use of a search bar
+- [ ] Search for plants by name through use of a search bar
-- [] Filter non-toxic and toxic plants by using a dropdown
+- [ ] Filter non-toxic and toxic plants by using a dropdown
-- [] Change the view from either a grid or list
+- [ ] Change the view from either a grid or list
-- [] Clicking on a plant image or name should show the plant’s details
+- [ ] Clicking on a plant image or name should show the plant’s details
-- [] Detail Slide Over
+- [ ] Detail Slide Over
-- [] Detail Modal
+- [ ] Detail Modal
-- [] Detail Page Route
+- [ ] Detail Page Route
-- [] Favorite View
+- [ ] Favorite View
-- [] List View
+- [ ] List View
-- [] Grid View
+- [ ] Grid View
-- [] Add and
-- [] Testing Library Example test
+- [ ] Testing Library Example test
-- [] Storybook
+- [ ] Storybook
-- [] Node / Express / JSON-Server API Mocking
+- [ ] Node / Express / JSON-Server API Mocking
-- [] Some accessibility improvements
+- [ ] Some accessibility improvements
-- [] A few microinteractions
+- [ ] A few micro-interactions
-- Target Highlight microinteraction
+- [ ] Target highlight micro-interaction

 ## Build Setup